zifala/challenge/README.md

 - `README` must include:
   - How to run locally.
   - How to run tests.
   - Design notes.
-Data source choice, decisions, limits.
+Data source choice, decisions, and limits.
   - Where you used AI, and why.
   - Time complexity analysis.